flipacholas/Architecture-of-consoles/articles/playstation-3.md

 {{< /figure_img >}}

 {{% inner_markdown %}}
 The next unit is the **Geometry Processing** block, an evolution of the 'Vertex Block' in the Geforce3 that performs vertex transformation.
 It's still programmable with the use of **vertex shaders**, which is now a widely adopted feature in the graphics industry.
-Furthermore, the instruction limit has been increased to 512 instructions (originally, 136 was the limit!).
+Furthermore, the instruction limit has been increased to 512 instructions minimum (originally, 136 was the limit!).

 The block that executes shaders is called **Vertex Processing Engine** (VPE) and it can process **one vertex per clock cycle**.
 As if wasn't enough, there are **eight VPEs working in parallel**.
 Since the Geforce6 series, Nvidia has aligned its shader programming interface to a model called 'Vertex Shader Model 3' or 'vs_3_0_', a standard developed by Microsoft for use with their DirectX 9.0c libraries {{< cite "graphics-vs3" >}}.
 The VPEs also support the non-proprietary OpenGL 2.1 model {{< cite "graphics-kilgard" >}} and Nvidia's own variant (Cg) {{< cite "graphics-vp40" >}}.